ericcxie/glance/README.md

 Imagine you’re at a YC afterparty and someone drops their X handle.
 You pull out your phone, plug it into Glance, and in seconds, you know what they’ve been tweeting about lately — AI, startups, maybe a hot take on fundraising.
 You instantly get their vibe, without scrolling through a single post.

 Glance is your AI-powered social cheat sheet.
 It summarizes any public X (Twitter) user's recent tweets into a short, insightful snapshot of their interests, tone, and current focus.
 Whether you're networking, recruiting, or just curious, Glance helps you understand people faster.
 Want to dig deeper?
-Ask follow-up questions and get conversational answers — all based on what they’ve actually posted.
+Ask follow-up questions and get conversational answers!

 ## System Architecture